A Scream Through Culture

 Munch made several attempts before arriving at this famous figure.
 His initial sketches show an elegantly dressed man gazing across the fjord with an air of melancholy.
 A fine image, but not particularly iconic.
 Gradually the figure becomes more anonymous and sexless, both universal and non-human, before turning towards the viewer in its distinctive pose.
 The non-specific appearance of the final motif permits everyone, regardless of age, gender, or cultural background, to recognize in it something of themselves.

 Contrary to what many people believe, The Scream is not a single work, but a motif that exists in several versions.
-Two of them are paintings, of which one belongs to the National Museum and one to the Munch Museum.
+Two of them are paintings, of which one belongs to the National Museum and one to MUNCH.
 One of the few Scream pictures in private ownership, a pastel, was sold for nearly USD 120 million in 2012.
 This made it one of the most expensive works in art history.
 Munch himself seems to have been happy with the image: he used a black-and-white printed version as an illustration for exhibition catalogues, art journals and book covers, and the central figure also appeared on the front page of the workers’ newspaper Social-Demokraten in 1898.

 Even so, it was only after Munch’s death in 1944 that the popularity of the image really took off.